bbiletskyy/intron-prediction/README.md

 4. Click `Attributes`
 5. Select `Sequences`
 6. Expand  `Sequences` and select `Unspliced (Gene)` or `Exon sequences`
-7. Expand  `Heder Informations` end select the following attributes preserving the order:
+7. Expand  `Heder Informations` end select the following attributes preserving the order, so that the left panel looks like:
   1. Ensembl Gene ID
   2. Chromosome Name
   3. Gene Start (bp)